NightCatSama/vue-slider-component/src/pages/Api/Props.md

   The interval between two values.

   ::: tip
-    The value must be greater than 0 and can be divisible by (max - min).
+    The value must be greater than 0.
+If `(max - min) % interval` does not return zero, the max value will be added.
   :::

 ### disabled